maxmelnick/maxmelnick.github.io/_posts/2016-05-18-predicting-oscar-nominations.md

 title: Project 2 - Predicting Oscar Nominations
 ---

 In project 1, we focused on learning the fundamental components of the Data Science "toolkit" by analyzing NYC MTA Subway data.
 In project 2, code-named Project Luther, we built on those fundamentals and learned new concepts and analysis techniques such as web data scraping and linear regression to predict something about the movie industry.
-I brainstormed a lot of different ideas, but ended up settling on trying to predict the number of Oscar nominations for a movie.
+I decided to focus on trying to predict the number of Oscar nominations for a movie.

 <amp-img width="500" height="213" layout="responsive" src="https://media.giphy.com/media/6mnlYDQ4VdbUs/giphy.gif"></amp-img>